 It is important that you acknowledge that it’s totally normal for employees to feel overwhelmed or stupid when they are just starting out.
 Especially if they have never done this type of task before.
 As we said before, you should break down projects into smaller and smaller tasks, you don’t have to do this yourself.
 If you don’t have time for this, you should make it clear to your team members that their first task is to figure out what the smallest sub-tasks are and that they need to prioritise those tasks themselves.
 Furthermore, embrace the initial feeling of insecurity, *allow teams to brainstorm together or to create mind maps – whatever you think will help to keep them focused.

 3. Fear of failure.

 *Not only is procrastination connected with impulsiveness, but also with perfectionism.
 However it is not necessarily high standards that slow workers down, but more a mix of high standards and a belief that attaining these standards is connected to self-worth.
 This fear of failing leads many workers to actually grind to a halt, blowing off projects, convinced that there’s no way they can meet the standards they have set for themselves.

 Solution: Play to strength.

 Bearing this in mind, we can see that often, a challenge, is the last thing that procrastinators want.
-So, whenever possible, assign tasks that they know that they can do.
+So, whenever possible, assign tasks that they know they can do.
 And when you can’t, explain why you’re sure that they do a great job.
 As their manager, make sure that you provide adequate training and support for your procrastination-prone team members so that they don’t feel they are being left alone.

-4. Some people work better under pressure.
+4. Some people stop procrastinating when put under pressure.